 Cosmetic tattoos sometimes use pigment rather than ink.
 This is a newer trend, says Cooper Ferreira, an RN-turned-Removery-technician and regional manager.
 The type of pigment used affects whether Removery can perform tattoo removal on your permanent makeup.
 Permanent eyeliner, lip blushing, lip liner, and freckle tattoos are almost always created with pigments, not ink.
 Eyebrows and scalp micropigmentation often uses traditional tattoo ink, making laser removal more viable.

 Pigments will not have good outcomes with laser removal.
-“More often than not, they’ll change color,” says Cooper.
+“More often than not, they’ll change colour,” says Cooper.
 “Like, bright orange.”
 Removery holds our high standards by not doing procedures unless we’re completely confident in their success.

-The colors used in the tattoo
+The colours used in the tattoo

 In some cases, a permanent cosmetic tattoo can be more challenging to remove than a traditional tattoo.
 Why?
-The colors of traditional tattoos contrast sharply with the skin.
+The colours of traditional tattoos contrast sharply with the skin.
 Their bold blacks, reds, and greens are therefore much easier for a laser’s wavelength to target, explains Amber.
 However, the organic compounds in permanent makeup pigment are closer to the natural skin tone, making it more challenging for the laser wavelength to target those hues.
-If it is possible for laser removal to handle your permanent makeup tattoo, Removery’s top-of-the-line PicoWay laser will be able to remove it.
+If it is possible for laser removal to handle your permanent makeup tattoo, Removery’s top-of-the-line PicoWay® laser will be able to remove it.

 Saline Tattoo Removal Vs. Laser Tattoo Removal

 While lasers are the best method of removing tattoo ink, certain pigments used in cosmetic tattoos don’t always respond well to laser removal treatment.
-The ingredients in these pigments can be very different from those used in traditional tattoo ink, and laser treatment may change the color of some of these pigments, rather than the desired effect of lightening them.
+The ingredients in these pigments can be very different from those used in traditional tattoo ink, and laser treatment may change the colour of some of these pigments, rather than the desired effect of lightening them.
 Often a cosmetic tattoo artist will gain training in saline tattoo removal so they can easily remove unwanted permanent makeup tattoos.
 In situations where the tattoo is smaller, saline tattoo removal treatment can sometimes work better – regardless, our tattoo removal artists at Removery will be able to recommend the best method for you.